 Working on your site while blocking search engines

-If you want to work on your site and block people from viewing the pages while its in development, you need to install a maintenance mode plugin.
+If you want to work on your site and block people from viewing the pages while it’s in development, you need to install a maintenance mode plugin.

 You MUST remember to change the settings when your site is ready!

-When your site is ready for the world to see, you really must go back to the settings page and untick the Search Visibility button.
+When your site is ready for the world to see, you really must go back to the settings page and untick/uncheck the Search Visibility button.
 If you don’t do that, the search engines won’t index your website.